Affiliate Disclosure

 Our challenge this month is inspired by tropical fish.
 Such beauty lays under the water, it's hard not to be inspired.

-This month our color is yellow and we look to the Electric Yellow Lab for our inspiration.
-Anyone half expect a picture of a yellow dogfish? 😏
+This month our color is teal and we look to the Gourami for our color inspiration.

-I hope my feed is swimming in yellow this month!
+I hope my feed is swimming in teal this month!

-It's too late to receive the January through May block instructions through email, but you can still sign up to have the June - December Monthly Color Challenge blocks (and the layout!) sent directly to your inbox.
+It's too late to receive the January through November block instructions or the layout (still free to download) through email, but you can still sign up to have the December Monthly Color Challenge block sent directly to your inbox and the blocks for the 2025 Monthly Color Challenge.
 Sign up HERE.

 Let's make something Extraordinary!